RENAL PROBLEMS

 • carboplatin

-• radiotherapy to volume exposing the kidney or urinary tract, including TBI
+• radiotherapy to volume exposing the kidney, including TBI

 • nephrectomy